Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 ## Installation

+## Now in ComfyUI Manager!

+or for manual installation.

 1. Ensure you have ComfyUI installed and properly set up.
 2. Clone this repository into your ComfyUI custom nodes directory:
    ```